AluVM/rust-aluvm/README.md

 ## History

-- The need for AluVM recognized as a part of RGB project on the Mar, the 24 & 31st, 2021 (see developers call <https://youtu.be/JmKNyOMv68I>)
+- The need for AluVM recognized as a part of RGB project in Mar, the 24 & 31st, 2021 (see developers call <https://youtu.be/JmKNyOMv68I>)
 - Concept was presented on 19th of May 2021
   ([check the recoding](https://youtu.be/Mma0oyiVbSE))